Ekultek/Dagon/docs/README.md

  - 4w4k3 (Alisson Moretto)
      The creator of Insanity Framework.
 Thank you for being an all around badass.
 When you get a chance go check out the repo's: https://github.com/4w4k3
+ - delirious-lettuce
+     Multiple pull requests in a one day span, straight badass and deserves everything good in the world